Siftah/get_iplayer/install/debian.md

     <http://127.0.0.1:1935>

+3. After the WPM has opened in your browser, click the `Refresh Cache` button.
+A new tab or window will open that shows the cache being refreshed.
+Leave that tab or window open to have the cache refreshed automatically every hour.
+You can also manually refresh the cache at any time.

-3. Stop the WPM by typing Ctrl-C.
+4. Stop the WPM by typing Ctrl-C.

 <a name="linux-package-debian-testing"></a>
 ### Update to Debian Testing/Unstable Version